 Unfortunately, the new track surface was laid just days before the WTCC race and, almost inevitably, broke up badly under the heat of competition, such that drivers were forced to drive on the kerbs as far as possible and cars came back to the pits looking like they had been shot-blasted from the flying gravel.
 Many of the drivers were vocal about the general unsuitability for racing, but the event organisers persevered as best they could.
 Alfa Romeo took both wins with Salvatore Tavano and Augusto Farfus.

-From then onwards, Puebla reverted to hosting national events only.
+From then onwards, Puebla reverted to hosting national events.
 It has been a host of the 24 Hours of Mexico on several occasions, while it is a regular on the NASCAR Mexico schedule.
 It was during the latter race in 2009 that the circuit suffered one of its darkest moments, when Carlos Pardo was killed in an horrific accident on the back straight of the oval when disputing the lead with Jorge Goeters.
 Pardo's car slammed into the end of a retaining wall at full speed, causing the car to disintegrate and the driver to suffer fatal injuries.
 He was declared the winner posthumously as he had led over the line on the preceding lap prior the red flag.